LOUIS CHANGUION HIKING TRAIL

 Maintenance of the trail is presently carried out by FroHG.
 As a registered NPO, FroHG is entirely dependent on donations.
 While there are no fees enforced for using this beautiful trail, we need your donations!
 All proceeds are used to clear the hiking trail, remove alien invasive plants and to raise awareness of the grassland.
-FroHG donation boxes are in Haenertsburg village at Foodzone and at The Tin Roof.
+FroHG donation boxes are in Haenertsburg village at Foodzone and at The Tin Roof (tourist information centre); both located in the first building on your right as you enter the village from the hiking trail exit side.
 If you pay a guide, please ensure that the guide is making a donation towards FroHG for the commercial use of the trail.

 For more information on how to donate or get involved:

 There are no toilets along the trail!
 Please collect your waste and dispose of it at a suitable facility after the hike.

 - Ensure that you take drinking water along.

 Keep to the path to prevent erosion and to avoid getting lost.

 - Don’t damage or remove any plant, wild animal or artifact such as rocks, others would like to enjoy the flower that you picked!